 Especially when you share tips and tricks or instruction blog posts, screenshots are a great way to visualise your content.
 But did you know that is very easy to make a video screen recording as well?

 All you need is QuickTime Player.
 Open the application, click File, New Screen Recording.
 Hit the red button to start recording:

 You can either record the entire screen or just a part of it.
 Upload the video directly into the CMS or upload it first to YouTube or Vimeo and embed into your post.

 This video on how to use the MIT Memorability Scan took 10 minutes to produce, upload and embed:

 Since the New York Times published the Snow Fall article in 2012, longreads have become a new standard in interactive visual content.
 A longread can best be described as long form articles that includes interactive visual content elements like images, videos, maps and animations.
 Typical for this type of content is parallax scrolling elements.

 There are easy tools to build this type of visual content yourself, like Adobe Slate.
-If you want let your imagination run free and create a more customized longread, working with a graphic designer is probably the best option.
+If you want let your imagination run free and create a more customised longread, working with a graphic designer is probably the best option.
 Check out our recent longread on visual content to find out what this looks like.

 With these 10 tips, you can quickly and easily make your online content look more visually attractive.
-Before hitting that Publish button, always make sure to preview content and add some visual flavor where needed.
+Before hitting that Publish button, always make sure to preview content and add some visual flavour where needed.

 Remember that grey matter scares readers off, so avoid comments like tl;dr by making it more visual.